-In Parkinson's disease, certain nerve cells (neurons) in the brain gradually break down or die.
-Many of the symptoms are due to a loss of neurons that produce a chemical messenger in your brain called dopamine.
-When dopamine levels decrease, it causes atypical brain activity, leading to impaired movement and other symptoms of Parkinson's disease.
+In Parkinson's disease, certain nerve cells called neurons in the brain gradually break down or die.
+Many of the symptoms of Parkinson's are due to a loss of neurons that produce a chemical messenger in your brain called dopamine.
+When dopamine levels decrease, it causes irregular brain activity, leading to problems with movement and other symptoms of Parkinson's disease.

 The cause of Parkinson's disease is unknown, but several factors appear to play a role, including:

 Genes.
 Researchers have identified specific genetic changes that can cause Parkinson's disease.
 But these are uncommon except in rare cases with many family members affected by Parkinson's disease.

 However, certain gene variations appear to increase the risk of Parkinson's disease but with a relatively small risk of Parkinson's disease for each of these genetic markers.